-5. Confirm that the environmental control cassette is firmly seated.

-6. Lift the top of the environmental control cassette and insert the plate containing your samples.

-Note: The 4-slide holder is not compatible with the environmental control cassette.

-- 7. Replace the top of the environmental control cassette. - 8.
+- 5. Confirm that the environmental control cassette is firmly seated. - Note: The top door may not close if the cassette is not seated properly. - 6.
+Lift the top of the environmental control cassette and insert the plate containing your samples. - Note: The 4-slide holder is not compatible with the environmental control cassette. - 7.
+Replace the top of the environmental control cassette. - 8.
 Press the button at the top right of the instrument to close the top door.